bbadzioch/MTH309_F2019/docs/ubx.md

 **3)** If you are not signed in, click on the **Log In** button.
 On the next page click on the **UB** button, and when prompted enter your UBIT name and password.
-This will bring you to the Dashborad page.
+This will bring you to the Dashboard page.
 Click on the **View Course** button to get to the MTH 309 website.